-Safety and performance are the most important considerations when choosing badminton sports hall flooring.
+Comfort and good grip are important considerations when choosing badminton sports hall flooring.

-We offer a full range of sports flooring options to suit all levels of badminton, from community use through to international level.
+We offer a full range of sports hall flooring and playing surface options to suit all levels of badminton, from community use through to international level.
 All our sports flooring complies with the latest regulations and standards, and are an ideal choice for leisure centres, multi-use community halls, school and university sports halls or arenas.

 Area elastic systems vs point elastic flooring for your badminton court

 For indoor badminton courts, we recommend choosing an area elastic sprung sports floor system rather than a point elastic foam-backed product.
 We describe below the benefits of installing a Komfort Plus or Flexi-Beam Plus sprung area elastic sports floor system compared to a point elastic foam backed surface.

 The DYNAMIK ‘Flexi-Beam Plus’ sprung system can be packed and levelled to take out variations in the sub floor or slab, thus removing the need for a levelling screed.
 It is based on factory assembled flexi-beams which support a counter floor and load distribution panel which accommodate a range of solid playing surfaces.
 The structure of the system also allows underfloor heating and insulation to be incorporated between the beams.
 The range of solid synthetic playing surfaces include vinyl, linoleum, polyurethane (PU) and rubber.